TimWSpence/bookmarks/README.md

 Because Haskell :) But also because building a binary with Stack is much easier and more reliable than trying to set ruby up to `bundle exec` with the right Ruby/Gem versions.
-Mine own installation of `bookmarks.rb` has broken on numerous occasions when installing/changing system Ruby versions, etc
+My own installation of `bookmarks.rb` has broken on numerous occasions when installing/changing system Ruby versions, etc

 ### Overview